lipengyuan1994/DataEngineering_tutoring_project_home/yelp_spark_project/README.md

-## YELP data set Data Engineering and Machine Learning Practice
+# YELP data set Data Engineering and Machine Learning Practice (GCP)

+#### keyworks: Hadoop, HIVE, Spark, GCP, BigQuery, CloudStorage, DataProc, Python, SQL, Pandas

-In This project:
+### Key Practices In This project:
 1. Data Extraction: Using **Kaggle API** to download the Yelp Dataset to DataProc Master node. (>8GB after unzip)
 2. Data Transformation: Upload the unzipped data to **Hadoop File System**; Used **pyspark** to clean the transform the dataset, then load into **HIVE** tables in Hadoop.
 3. Performed Exploratory Data Analysis with Pyspark and Pandas, found the best 10 popular restaurants in Philadelphia.